Goldman Sachs: 2000–present

-On September 21, 2008, Goldman Sachs and Morgan Stanley, the last two major investment banks in the United States, both confirmed that they would become traditional bank holding companies.
-The Federal Reserve's approval of their bid to become banks ended the business model of an independent securities firm, 75 years after Congress separated them from deposit-taking lenders, and capped weeks of chaos that sent Lehman Brothers into bankruptcy and led to the rushed sale of Merrill Lynch to Bank of America On September 23, 2008, Berkshire Hathaway agreed to purchase $5 billion in Goldman's preferred stock, and also received warrants to buy another $5 billion in Goldman's common stock within five years.
+In September 2008, facing a liquidity crisis as short-term credit markets froze due to the bankruptcy of Lehman Brothers, Goldman Sachs and Morgan Stanley, the last two major investment banks in the United States, both converted to bank holding companies to obtain access to the Federal Reserve's discount window for emergency loans.
+Also in September 2008, Berkshire Hathaway agreed to purchase $5 billion in Goldman Sachs preferred stock, and also received warrants to buy another $5 billion in Goldman Sachs common stock within five years.
 The company also raised $5 billion via a public offering of shares at $123 per share.
-Goldman also received a $10 billion preferred stock investment from the U.S. Treasury in October 2008, as part of the Troubled Asset Relief Program (TARP).
+Goldman Sachs also received a $10 billion preferred stock investment from the United States Department of the Treasury in October 2008, as part of the Troubled Asset Relief Program (TARP).
+In June 2009, Goldman Sachs repaid the U.S. Treasury's TARP investment, with 23% interest (in the form of $318 million in dividend payments and $1.418 billion in warrant redemptions).
+In March 2011, Goldman Sachs repurchased Berkshire Hathaway's preferred stock in Goldman Sachs.